stafim/GestaoDeVagas/replit.md

   - Ensures consistency between job divisions and workflow divisions
   - Division field positioned immediately after Client field in "Informações Básicas" section
   - **Workflow filtering**: Approval workflow dropdown shows only workflows matching the selected division
-  - **Cost Center filtering**: Cost center dropdown shows only cost centers matching both selected company AND division
+  - **Cost Center filtering - STRICT MODE**: When division is selected, cost center dropdown shows ONLY cost centers that belong to that specific division (strict filtering)
-  - Both workflow and cost center fields disabled until division is selected
+  - Workflow field disabled until division is selected
+  - Cost center field enabled after company is selected
   - Auto-clears workflow and cost center selections if division is changed to prevent mismatches
   - Informative placeholders guide users through the cascading selection process
-  - Warning messages displayed when no cost centers available for selected division
 - **Use Case**:
   - Each workflow must be associated with a specific division
-  - Cost centers are filtered by both company and division for better data organization
+  - Each cost center can optionally be associated with a specific division
   - Create division-specific workflows (e.g., "Aprovação FACILITIES" only for FACILITIES division)
+  - When creating a job for a division, only cost centers of that division are available
-  - Ensures cost centers are appropriate for the division's context
+  - Ensures organizational alignment between divisions, workflows, and cost centers
   - Enables customized approval processes per organizational area
   - To cover all divisions, create separate workflows for each
-  - Job creation form now uses same division source as workflows for data consistency
+  - **Example**: Selecting ENGENHARIA division shows only ENGENHARIA workflows and ENGENHARIA cost centers

 ### Dashboard Charts - Work Positions & Cost Centers
 - **New Charts Added**: